|

 daughter Rebecca Goble Bunton toward the end of his life.
 On

 died.
-He was 68-years-old. |
+He was 68-years-old at the time. |

 Willie Goble Loftin's memories of her grandfather, Jacob Hedrick